adishegde/dotfiles/README.md

 - Download and install [neovim](https://neovim.io/).
 - Download and install [vim-plug](https://github.com/junegunn/vim-plug).
+- Create python2 virtual environments at `~/.local/share/nvim/python2` and run `pip install neovim`.
+- Create python3 virtual environments at `~/.local/share/nvim/python3` and run `pip install neovim`.
 - Copy/Symlink `init.vim` into `~/.config/nvim/init.vim` (the neovim config file).
 - Run `nvim` and then type `:PlugInstall`.

+The python virtual environments are required for running python based neovim plugins.
+It's better to maintain a seperate python installation for neovim.

 To use some of the plugins like `ranger` and `fzf` you'll need to also install the corresponding programs and configure it.
 The `zshrc` file contains the